Max-Mendes91/Projecto-test-mig/README.md

 ## 📋 About the Projects

-This repository contains four progressive JavaScript projects designed to practice essential web development skills:
+This repository contains five progressive JavaScript projects designed to practice essential web development skills:

 ### 🎨 Project 1: Color Box (exe1)
 A simple project featuring a box that changes color through button interactions.